Where Is My Workers’ Comp Check?

 Are workers’ comp checks mailed?

-Michigan law requires wage loss benefits to be sent via mail.
-We have seen lump sum settlement checks worth hundreds of thousands of dollars just put into a mailbox.
+Michigan law requires workers’ comp settlement checks to be sent via mail.
+We have seen lump sum payments worth hundreds of thousands of dollars just put into a mailbox.
 Arrangements can be made if mail service is not reliable at a specific address.
+There is also a process to setup electronic deposit for weekly wage loss checks.

 Workers’ comp benefits are income tax free.
 This means no federal or state deductions will be taken out of weekly checks.